Naresh-026/naresh-026.github.io/README.md

-# gitHubtest001
-this is a test repo
+This is a Calculator web application built using HTML, CSS, and JavaScript